skrey/yellow-extensions/features/contact/README.md

 `Author` = name of the webmaster
 `Email` = email of the webmaster
 `ContactLocation` = contact page location
+`ContactLinkRestriction` = enable link restriction, 1 or 0
 `ContactSpamFilter` = spam filter as regular expression

 The following files can be configured: